The Architecture of Perception

 Greek sculptors made statues larger on top so that from below, on the ground, looking up, the figure seemed perfectly proportioned.
 Plato called the second kind phantasma, a false image that appears true from the only vantage point the viewer is permitted to occupy.
 The Latin tradition carried the word forward as simulacrum, and the concept has outlived both languages.

 What Plato described in marble, the algorithmic feed accomplishes in pixel and light.
-It is a simulacrum engine.
-It provides a convincing image of being informed while architecturally preventing the one operation that would make information meaningful.
+It is a simulacrum engine, providing a convincing image of being informed while architecturally preventing the one operation that would make information meaningful.

 ...